trossr32/sonarr-radarr-lidarr-autosearch-browser-extension/README.md

 # Sonarr, Radarr and Lidarr Auto Search

-This is an extension for Chrome and the new chromium Microsoft Edge that:
+This is an extension for Chrome, the new chromium Microsoft Edge and Firefox that:

 1. Populates the search field on Sonarr, Radarr or Lidarr with any text added to the end of the search URL and then triggers the input event on the search field to fire off a search request.
 For instance, the standard search page url for Sonarr would be http://my.sonarr.domain:7357/addseries.
 This extension takes a URL like http://my.sonarr.domain:7357/addseries/fringe and automatically triggers the page to show results for fringe.